zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If you work in the United States, for example, you have to pay taxes to the U.S. government, a certain percentage of your money to t he government, so the government has money to waste on other things, No, I’m just joking.
 The government needs money.
 It just doesn’t always spen d the money very wisely, but back to our story . . .

-Clark says that this front was used by people who w anted to evade taxes or to “circumvent certain laws or regulations.”
+Clark says that this front was used by people who wanted to evade taxes or to “circumvent certain laws or regulations.”
 “To circu mvent” (circumvent) means to go around something, but here it really means the s ame as “to evade.”
 It means to avoid doing something.
 Clark says, “I wouldn’t b e surprised if their clients were people with underworld connections.”
 The term “unde rworld” (underworld) refers to the world of criminals, the world of the illegal  activities by criminals.

 Susanna says, “You mean organized crime?”
 “Organize d crime” refers to groups of criminals who organize, who have an organization  that is used to commit crimes.
 You may have organized crime involved in se lling drugs.
 There isn’t just one person who goes and finds drugs and sells them to another person.
 It’s usually part of an organization, and these organiza tions, as you probably know, can be very dangerous and very powerful.